MicrosoftDocs/SupportArticles-docs/Office/Client/project/project-publish-jobs-not-complete.md

 **How to configure a custom EPT with a changed Project Site template with the Task List removed**

-First we’ll start with creating a new template from a default Project site:
+First we'll start with creating a new template from a default Project site:

 1. Log on to PWA, and then click **Server Settings** > **Site Contents**.
 2. On the **Site Contents** page, click **new subsite**.